kimdahee0815/HackTheMoon/src/site/notes/3_Learning/Linked List - Question 7 M, N Reversals (Medium).md

 - apply reverse linked list function and set start and end point

 ### <font color="#76923c">Write out our solution in code</font>
+1. We need to keep track of the value before the index m, so that this value can connect to the linked list that was reversed
+2. we also need to keep track of the value of index m, so that we set the previous node when the linked list reversion is finished
+3. if we reach index n, then the current value is pointing to the reversed linked list (m to n). we should connect the value that was saved before index m to this current reversed linked list.
+4. previous node should be now set with node saved in number 2 process.

 ```run-js
 class LinkedListNode{
 	constructor(val, next = null){